toniher/seqservice/README.md

 ## TODO
 * Download sequences in PSSM
-* Load Report from downloaded ones
+* Handle BOM in download reports
 * Start PSIBLAST from user choice of sequences
 * Include HMMER option
+* Save other analysis in DB
 * Download results in different formats (CSV, etc.)
 * Allow parameter prefix for IDs (to use in CouchDB)
-* Keep JSON object in BLAST for better reuse: Session, DB
 * More coherent system of keeping params in configuration
 * Keep track of submissions.
 Plug a task queue or submit to a cluster
 * Download databases if needed